CSC-4001-Pinterest/PinterestApp/README.md

 **Required Must-have Stories**

--[] User will be able to upload a picture with a description as a "pin/board" -[x] User is able to log in
+- [] User will be able to upload a picture with a description as a "pin/board"
+- [x] User is able to log in
--[] User will stay logged in after app is closed and reopen.
+- [] User will stay logged in after app is closed and reopen.
--[] users can see other users' "pins/boards"
+- [] users can see other users' "pins/boards"
--[] users can see their profile with their uploaded pin/board
+- [] users can see their profile with their uploaded pin/board

 **Optional Nice-to-have Stories**